KronosTheLate/CallendarVanDusen.jl/README.md

 # CallendarVanDusen
 A simple Julia package that implements the [Callendar Van Dusen equation](https://en.wikipedia.org/wiki/Callendar%E2%80%93Van_Dusen_equation).
-This equation applies to Platinum Resistive Thermometers (PRTs), and related temperature and resistance.
+This equation applies to Platinum Resistive Thermometers (PRTs), and defined functional relationships between temperature and resistance.

 This package does not export the main functions `R` and `t`, due to possibility of name-clashing.
 It instead exports `CVD` as an alias for `CallendarVanDusen`, allowing users to write `CVD.R` and `CVD.t` to access the functions.